aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 We click a category, but the URL does not update until the await on the `page.tsx` doing the data fetching is resolved.
 This is because the router is waiting for the page to be rendered before it updates the URL.
 Since we are relying on the URL to be updated instantly, our implementation logic breaks.

-## Tracking the pending state of the search
+## Tracking the Pending State of the Search

 Let's begin by fixing the search component.
 We want to track the pending state of the search, so we can show a loading spinner when the search is being performed.